8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

       this.messages = data.messagesList.items;
     });
     /**
-     * Callback executed on page refresh to close chat */ window.onbeforeunload = this.closeChat;
+     * Callback executed on page refresh to close the chat */ window.onbeforeunload = this.closeChat;
   },